 All team officials are required to submit a Police Information Check.
 The cost is covered by the League.

 Coaches and Assistant Coaches are required to attend mandatory meetings before the season starts.
-The Heritage Point coaches meeting will be held at Twin Brooks Community Hall (11341 12 Ave SW) in April where the coach will receive their Coach’s bag, team jerseys and hear about important information regarding the upcoming season.
+The Heritage Point coaches meeting will be held in April where the coach will receive their Coach’s bag, team jerseys and hear about important information regarding the upcoming season.
+Registered coaches will be receiving information regarding this meeting via email.

 Coaches for U9-U19 teams are required to also attend an EMSA SW Zone Pre-season Meeting in April to hear about filling out game books, tournaments, post season play, new EMSA rules, etc.